yandex-cloud/docs/en/interconnect/concepts/priv-con.md

 > {{ region-id }}-c [10.140.0.0/16]
 > ```
 >
-> If you then create a subnet with the `10.128.15.0/24` perfix in this network in the `{{ region-id }}-a` availability zone, it will automatically be available via {{ interconnect-name }} because the `10.128.15.0/24` subnet belongs to the already announced address space, `10.128.0.0/16`.
+> If you then create a subnet with the `10.128.15.0/24` prefix in this network in the `{{ region-id }}-a` availability zone, it will automatically be available via {{ interconnect-name }} because the `10.128.15.0/24` subnet belongs to the already announced address space `10.128.0.0/16`.